-NAPCO uses the framework to inform their own sustainability activities and to define the specific areas of sustainability relevant to them.
-A focus on animal welfare, environmental management, and the health and safety of their people enables NAPCO to produce consistent high quality cattle.
+For example, NAPCO uses the ABSF to inform its sustainability activities and define the specific areas of sustainability for its business, with a focus on animal welfare, environmental management, and the health and safety of their people.

-Teys Australia uses the Framework to inform their sustainability activities.
-This includes setting targets around carbon intensity, water efficiency and renewable energy, as well as projects like their Low Emissions Energy Hub at Wagga
+Teys Australia uses the ABSF in designing its sustainability program and includes targets around carbon intensity, water efficiency and renewable energy, as well as projects such as the $42m Low Emissions Energy Hub at its Wagga Wagga facility.

-Woolworths uses the Framework to inform their own sustainability activities.
-The company believes that the ABSF sets the blueprint for what ‘good’ looks like for the key sustainability issues in beef production to enable practice change and better sustainability outcomes.
+Woolworths uses the ABSF to guide its sustainability activities believing the ABSF sets the blueprint for what ‘good’ looks like for the key sustainability issues in beef production to enable practice change and better sustainability outcomes.

-Rabobank Australia uses the Framework to inform their own sustainability activities.
-The investor banks a significant portfolio of beef producing clients and sees it as vital that they contribute to an industry-led framework, that drives long-term sustainability for their beef clients and the supply chain.
+Rabobank Australia uses the ABSF to inform its sustainability activities as it banks a significant portfolio of beef-producing clients and sees it as vital to support an industry-led framework that drives long-term sustainability for its beef clients and the supply chain.